YC-Coder-Chen/Tree-Math/LightGBM.md

 Uses two cutting-edge techniques (GOSS & EFB) to significantly reduce the time & workload during finding the best feature and best split point in each base learner.

 - **a.
 Difference between XGboost & LightGBM**
-The most important difference is that GBM needs to go through every possible features and split points to find the best feature and best split point.
-But LightGBM use GOSS technique to reduce the number of split points that should be gone through and use EFB to reduce the number of features that should be gone through, thereby increase training speed.
+The most important difference is that GBM needs to go through every possible feature and split points to find the best feature and best split point.
+But LightGBM uses GOSS technique to reduce the number of split points that should be gone through and use EFB to reduce the number of features that should be gone through, thereby increase training speed.

   | XGboost   | LightGBM  |
   | :-------------: | :-------------: |